waku-org/nwaku/docs/tutorial/db-migration.md

 # Contributors Guide
 ## Database Migration Flow
-For tracking the database version, nim-waku utilizes the built-in `user_version` variable that Sqlite provides.
+Nim-waku utilizes the built-in `user_version` variable that Sqlite provides for tracking the database versions.
 The [user_version](https://github.com/status-im/nim-waku/blob/master/waku/v2/node/storage/migration/migration_types.nim) MUST be bumped up for every update on the database e.g, table schema/title change.
 Each update should be accompanied by a migration script to move the content of the old version of the database to the new version.
 The script MUST be added to the respective folder as explained in [Migration Folder Structure](#migration-folder-structure) with the proper naming as given in [ Migration Script Naming](#migration-file-naming).

-The migration is invoked whenever the database `user_version` is behind the [user_version](https://github.com/status-im/nim-waku/blob/master/waku/v2/node/storage/migration/migration_types.nim) of the application.
+The migration is invoked whenever the database `user_version` is behind the target [user_version](https://github.com/status-im/nim-waku/blob/master/waku/v2/node/storage/migration/migration_types.nim) indicated in the application.
-The respective migration scripts located in the [migrations folder](https://github.com/status-im/nim-waku/tree/master/waku/v2/node/storage/migration) will be executed to upgrade the database from its old version to the latest version.
+The respective migration scripts located in the [migrations folder](https://github.com/status-im/nim-waku/tree/master/waku/v2/node/storage/migration) will be executed to upgrade the database from its old version to the target version.

 ## Migration Folder Structure
 The [migrations folder](https://github.com/status-im/nim-waku/tree/master/waku/v2/node/storage/migration) is structured as below.